 We will then compare the two groups to find out whether giving sodium bicarbonate or not affects very preterm babies' health in the short term.
 Babies will also be followed up until they are 2 years old to understand if there are any longer-term effects of giving sodium bicarbonate or not on development.

-The trial will recruit 3,764 infants in approximately 45 neonatal units in the UK over a 3 year recruitment period from 1 July 2023 to 30 June 2026.
+The trial will recruit 3,764 infants in approximately 45 neonatal units in the UK over a 3 year recruitment period.

 BASE is coordinated by the National Perinatal Epidemiology Unit Clinical Trial Unit (NPEU CTU) at the University of Oxford and is funded by the National Institute of National Institute for Health and Care Research (NIHR) Health Technology Assessment (HTA) programme.